dyslab/wp-site-wwii/README.md

 *Note: "wp" stands for "Webpack" rather than "WordPress"...* :smile:

-Intend to create a static demo website by using webpack + express + pug based on node.js framework.
+Intend to build a static demo website by using webpack + express + pug based on node.js framework.

 20-01-2019.
 MIT Licenses.